 Water Conservation saves money, preserves wildlife, and ensures there is enough water for all uses.
 Click here to see what you can do to help.

-Cross Connection and Backflow
+Backflow and Cross Connection

 A cross connection is a point in the system where the potable water supply is connected to a non-potable source.
-Briefly, a cross connection exists whenever the drinking water system is or could be connected to any non-potable source (plumbing fixture, equipment used in any plumbing system).
+Backflow is the unwanted flow of non-potable substances back into the consumer’s plumbing system and/or public water system (i.e. drinking water).
 Pollutants or contaminants can enter the safe drinking water system through uncontrolled cross connections when backflow occurs.

-Water Quality Reporting
+Water Quality Reports